svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Heatmaps and Groups

 Svandis has developed a visual heatmap of the market that will help traders check the crypto-market status on a daily basis or over a specified period.
 Heatmaps translate raw, complex financial data into visual maps by presenting live, vivid images that dynamically change; providing traders with a mechanism to quickly determine which cryptocurrencies and tokens are moving, how far they are moving and in which direction.
-Heatmaps are industry-proven investment tools that synthesise complex data to help individuals make trading decisions.
+Heatmaps are industry-proven investment tools that synthesise complex data to help individuals make educated trading decisions.
 The market capitalisation of each token or cryptocurrency will be displayed on the heatmap, as well as the change in their price for a given period (day, week, month, quarter, year).
 Svandis heatmaps will reflect most of the tradeable crypto assets, which may include (but not limited to) the following categories:

 * Cryptocurrencies
 * Entertainment